plotly/plotly.github.io/_posts/basic/2018-09-17-how-to-create-a-bubble-chart.md

 meta_description: A tutorial on how to make a bubble chart in Chart Studio.
 popularity: featured
 carouselimageurl: ../static/images/create-bubble-chart/bubble.jpg
-actioncall: How to create a bubble chart in Chart Studio
+actioncall: How to create a bubble chart in Plotly's Chart Studio
 actioncall-url: https://plot.ly/create/?fid=plotly2_demo:397

 otherlang: Know how to program?
 See how to create this in [Python](https://plot.ly/python/bubble-charts/) or [R](https://plot.ly/r/bubble-charts/).